Ramsey Ann Naito

-Ramsey Ann Naito (born 1974) is an American producer of animated films who currently serves as the president of Nickelodeon Animation and Paramount Animation (both subsidiaries of Paramount Global).
+Ramsey Ann Naito is an American producer of animated films who served as the president of Nickelodeon Animation and Paramount Animation (both subsidiaries of Paramount Skydance Corporation).
 She is best known for her 2017 production The Boss Baby; it earned her several awards and nominations including an Academy Award nomination for Best Animated Feature.
 Her mother was a painter and her Japanese father came from a long line of haiku artists.

+In 2025, Naito stepped down as president of Nickelodeon Animation.
+Following mass layoffs at Paramount Skydance, Naito announced her departure as president of Paramount Animation.